 How much time do you spend on any one product and how do you go about addressing their individual KPI’s?

 I currently work in a digital agency.
-How is PM work different in an agency environment vs. not?
+How is PM work different in an agency environment vs non-agency?

-I would say agency vs. not is the competing priorities.
-We work on this by getting our teams heavily embedded with our clients and making it all feel as one team.
+I would say agency vs non-agency is the competing priorities.
+We work on this by getting our teams heavily embedded with our clients and making it all feel like one team.
 Outside of this, I find the difference is pace: agency work is WAYYYY faster moving than non-agency work.

 What makes a great client?